Margaret Thatcher – The Iron Lady

 The Winter of Discontent

 The winter of 1979 was a low watermark for Britain.
-The unions had destroyed the Labour governments incomes and industrial policies, with strikes leaving the dead unburied, rubbish uncollected for three months and endless industrial action by transport workers Britain became known as the Sick Man of Europe.
+The unions had destroyed the Labour governments incomes and industrial policies, and with strikes leaving the dead unburied, rubbish uncollected for three months and endless industrial action by transport workers Britain became known as the Sick Man of Europe.
 A no-confidence vote in parliament heralded a general election in May 1979 which the Conservatives won with a comfortable majority of forty-three seats.
 Margaret Thatcher became Prime Minister of a country in the grip of the worst recession since the 1930s.
 With her flowing skirts, blonde coiffeur, handbag and court shoe, her unthreatening appearance was that of a respectable, middle-class housewife.
 As the country, and particularly the unions, were to discover, her appearance belied a driven, revolutionary character, with ideals far removed from the left-wing policies that had driven the country into the sand.

 The restrictive practices of the unions had permeated every level of British industry.
 Perversely, countries such as Japan and Germany whose economies had been devastated by the second world war had rebuilt their drives unimpeded by obstructive unions and were forging ahead.
 Much of British industry was state-owned with insufficient levels of productivity, high labour costs and consequently barely profitable with many needing state aid to stay afloat.